TonyStark-19/Quiz-app/README.md

 ## 🙌 Contribution

 Contributions are welcome!
 If you'd like to improve the quiz experience or fix bugs, feel free to fork the repo and submit a PR.

 ---

+## 📜 License

+This project is licensed under the MIT License.
+Feel free to use, modify, and share it – just give proper credit.

+Check the [LICENSE](LICENSE) file for more details.

+---